 Metro: Provenca (FGC)

 Incredible, classic, swanky bar.
-Very expensive, the kind of bar that is probably frequented by the rich and famous.
-Huge wine cellar, good cigar selection, definitely the place to go if someone else is paying!
+Expensive, the kind of bar that is probably frequented by the rich and famous.
+Large wine cellar, good cigar selection, the place to go if someone else is paying.

 Just off the beach, a good place to move into when the sun has died.
 This bar has an outside terrace where you can sit and watch the world go by, well priced and good variety of cocktails.
 However the reason I'm including it is purely because of the novelty value: if you sit inside on the sofas then you order your drinks on a phone set into the seats!